nickreich/statComp2014/pages/homework.md

 * Set up [GitHub on your machine using SSH keys](https://help.github.com/articles/generating-ssh-keys/): IGNORE THEIR ENCOURAGEMENT TO SET UP THE GITHUB APP!
 * Watch [this video on setting up RStudio projects using GitHub](http://www.youtube.com/watch?v=YxZ8J2rqhEM)
 * Clone [the repository for this class](https://github.com/nickreich/statComp2014/tree/gh-pages) using RStudio
 * Extra credit: find a tpyo, or improve something (pending subjective approval of instructor), and submit a pull request!
-Extra credit will only be given if edits are deemed appropriate by instructor and pull request is accepted.
+Extra credit will only be given if edits are deemed appropriate by instructor, the fix has not been made by someone else already, and pull request is accepted.

 _Due week 12_